Skip to main content

 • Environment Key - Your unique environment key identifier

-• Client ID - Your application's client identifier
+• Client ID - Your client identifier

-• Client Secret - Your application's client secret
+• Client Secret - Your client secret

-Step 3: Configure Environment Variables
+Step 2: Configure Environment Variables

 Set up your environment variables for secure credential storage: